The Multiple-Access Channel with Entangled Transmitters

-Leditzky \etal \cite{LeditzkyAlhejjiLevinSmith:20p} presented an example of a classical MAC such that sharing entanglement between transmitters strictly increases the achievable sum rate.
+Leditzky et al. \cite{LeditzkyAlhejjiLevinSmith:20p} presented an example of a classical MAC such that sharing entanglement between transmitters strictly increases the achievable sum rate (see also \cite{Notzel:20p,NotzelDiAdamo:20c,YunRaiBae:23a}).
 Recently, the classical upper bound has been improved showing that the sum rate increases from at most $3.02$ to $3.17$ bits per transmission \cite{SeshadriLeditzkySiddhuSmith:22c}.
 The channel construction in \cite{LeditzkyAlhejjiLevinSmith:20p} is based on a pseudo-telepathy game \cite{BrassardBroadbentTapp:05p} where quantum strategies guarantee a certain win and outperform classical strategies.
 Additional observations are developed in \cite{DoolittleChitambarLeditzky:22c} as well.
-Fawzi and Ferm\'e \cite{FawziFerme:22c} have also established separation in a more fundamental example, the binary adder channel.
-By analyzing the zero-error capacity region, it was shown that the sum rate increases from $1.5$ without entanglement resources, to $1.5425$ bits per transmission in this case \cite{FawziFerme:22c}.
-We have shown that the dual property does not hold for the broadcast channel, \ie entanglement between receivers does not increase achievable rates \cite{PeregDeppeBoche:21p2}.
+Fawzi and Ferm\'e \cite{FawziFerme:22c} have also established separation in a more fundamental example, the binary adder channel, when the transmitters are provided with non-singaling correlations \cite{QuekShor:17p}.
+By analyzing the zero-error capacity region, it was shown that the sum rate increases from $1.5$ without correlation resources, to $1.5425$ bits per transmission in this case \cite{FawziFerme:22c}.
+We have shown that the dual property does not hold for the broadcast channel, i.e., entanglement between receivers does not increase achievable rates \cite{PeregDeppeBoche:21p2}.